apa512/clj-rethinkdb/README.md

 ## Usage

 The clj-rethinkdb query API aims to match the [JavaScript](http://rethinkdb.com/api/javascript/) API as much as possible.
-The docstrings in `rethinkdb.query` show basic usage, but more advanced usage and optarg specs can be found in the official [RethinkDB docs](http://rethinkdb.com/api/javascript/).
+The docstrings in `rethinkdb.query` show basic usage, but more advanced usage and optarg specs can be found in the official [RethinkDB docs](http://rethinkdb.com/api/javascript/). **It is highly recommended to read the [official JavaScript docs](http://rethinkdb.com/api/javascript/), to understand the query terms available in clj-rethinkdb.**

 ```clojure
 (require '[rethinkdb.query :as r])